vrn25/Machine-Learning-Coursera/README.md

 This should automatically open a tab in the default browser.
 To start with assignment 1, open the notebook `./Exercise1/exercise1.ipynb`.

-## Python Tutorials

-If you are new to python and to `jupyter` notebooks, no worries!
-There is a plethora of tutorials and documentation to get you started.
-Here are a few links which might be of help:

-- [Python Programming](https://pythonprogramming.net/introduction-to-python-programming/): A turorial with videos about the basics of python.

-- [Numpy and matplotlib tutorial](http://cs231n.github.io/python-numpy-tutorial/): We will be using numpy extensively for matrix and vector operations.
-This is great tutorial to get you started with using numpy and matplotlib for plotting.

-- [Jupyter notebook](https://medium.com/codingthesmartway-com-blog/getting-started-with-jupyter-notebook-for-python-4e7082bd5d46): Getting started with the jupyter notebook.

-- [Python introduction based on the class's MATLAB tutorial](https://github.com/mstampfer/Coursera-Stanford-ML-Python/blob/master/Coursera%20Stanford%20ML%20Python%20wiki.ipynb): This is the equivalent of class's MATLAB tutorial, in python.

 ## Caveats and tips

 - In many of the exercises, the regularization parameter $\lambda$ is denoted as the variable name `lambda_`, notice the underscore at the end of the name.
 This is because `lambda` is a reserved python keyword, and should never be used as a variable name.